 Road-based Commercial Tour CUA Information

-What is included in the standard process and when will it go into effect?The standard process affects road-based commercial tour operations occurring after December 31, 2018.
+What is included in the standard process?The standard process effects road-based commercial tour operations occurring after December 31, 2018.
 After that date, road-based commercial tour operators are required to:

 How does the National Park Service define a road-based commercial tour operator?We define road-based commercial tours as one or more persons traveling by vehicle on an improved roadway on an itinerary that a company or individual has packaged and priced for leisure/recreational purposes.
 Road-based commercial tours generally provide no other visitor services except those incidental to road-based travel in an NPS unit (on-board interpretation and information, and incidental stops at visitor centers, wayside exhibits, etc.).
 At the discretion of the park superintendent, however, road-based commercial tour CUAs may cover minor additional services such as guided day hiking.